On the importance of lensing for galaxy clustering in photometric and spectroscopic surveys: The correlations function -- spectroscopic surveys

 \section{The correlations function -- spectroscopic surveys}

-The first three multipoles encode all the information about density and RSD in the linear regime, and they allow us to measure the growth rate of structure and the galaxy bias in a model-independent way (up to an arbitrary distance $r(z)$ which has to be fixed in each redshift bin and which in a given model is the comoving distance out to redshift $z$).
+In spectroscopic surveys, the standard estimators used to extract information from maps of galaxies are the multipoles of the correlation function. { Here we use, for the first time, the fully relativistic full sky correlation function, derived in~\cite{Tansella:2018sld}, and implemented in the public code {COFFE}, for a Fisher matrix analysis.
+Even though in the end we neglect the large scale relativistic effects, since they are too small to affect our results, we use the full sky correlation function and, more importantly, the lensing term which is not available in the standard correlation function. } The first three multipoles encode all the information about density and RSD in the linear regime, and they allow us to measure the growth rate of structure and the galaxy bias in a model-independent way (up to an arbitrary distance $r(z)$ which has to be fixed in each redshift bin and which in a given model is the comoving distance out to redshift $z$).

-{The multipoles of the power spectrum are also routinely used.
+{For the standard terms,} the multipoles of the power spectrum are also routinely used.
 However, the power spectrum suffers from two limitations, that make it ill-adapted to future spectroscopic surveys.
 First, the power spectrum is constructed using the flat-sky approximation, which breaks down at large scales.
-Alternative power spectrum estimators have been constructed} to include wide-angle effects, but they are not straightforward since they require to vary the line-of-sight for each pixel~\cite{Yamamoto:2005dz}.
+Alternative power spectrum estimators have been constructed to include wide-angle effects, but they are not straightforward since they require to vary the line-of-sight for each pixel~\cite{Yamamoto:2005dz}.
 Second, the lensing contribution in $\Delta$ cannot be consistently accounted for in the power spectrum, since to calculate the power spectrum one needs to know the Fourier transform of the galaxy number counts, $\Delta$, over 3-dimensional hypersurfaces, whereas lensing can only be computed along our past light-cone.
 In contrast, the correlation function can consistently account for wide-angle effects and for gravitational lensing.
 A general expression for the correlation function without assuming the flat-sky approximation has been derived in~\cite{Szalay:1997cc,Szapudi:2004gh,Papai:2008bd,Campagne:2017wec} for density and RSD, and extended to lensing and large scale relativistic effects in~\cite{Tansella:2018sld, Bertacca:2012tp, Raccanelli:2013gja}.
 The correlation function is therefore the relevant observable to use in future spectroscopic surveys that go to high redshift (where lensing is important) and cover large parts of the sky (where the flat-sky approximation is not valid).

 In Section~\ref{s:Cls}, we will discuss the use of the angular power spectrum, $C_\ell$, to extract information from galaxy surveys.
 The angular power spectrum has the advantage over the correlation function that it does not require a fiducial cosmology to translate angles and redshifts into distances.
 However, this problem can be circumvented in the correlation function by including rescaling parameters, that account for a difference between the fiducial cosmology and the true cosmology.